Lechatroger/microbit_BLE_services_nodes/README.md

 >To do:
 >- Decomment the '#define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE' line in 'source/MicroBitSamples.h'.
->- Select the BBC micro:bit board
+>- Select the BBC micro:bit board (on Mbed compiler)
 >- Compile
 >- Upload the generated hex file on the microbit flash drive